03 Feb 2022

-This session of the 2nd International Conference on Environmental Peacebuilding, convened by the Geneva Environment Network, will discuss how synergies within the International Geneva community can be reinforced and developed to support environmental peacebuilding.
+Geneva, referred to as the capital of multilateralism, is one of the most active centers of global governance and an operational hub for multilateral diplomacy, including on environmental matters.
+Gathering a large pool of expertise on both environment- and conflict-related issues, organizations in Geneva can play an important role in promoting environmental peacebuilding and exploring the interlinkages with other workstreams.
+This session of the 2nd International Conference on Environmental Peacebuilding, convened by the Geneva Environment Network, discussed how synergies within the International Geneva community can be reinforced and developed to support environmental peacebuilding.

 About the 2nd International Conference on Environmental Peacebuilding

-The Second International Conference on Environmental Peacebuilding will take place in Geneva from 1 to 4 February 2022 (online).
+The Second International Conference on Environmental Peacebuilding is taking place virtually from 1 to 4 February 2022.
 The Environmental Peacebuilding Association (EnPAx) is convening the conference in partnership with the Centre on Conflict, Development and Peacebuilding (CCDP) of the Graduate Institute of International and Development Studies, the Geneva Peacebuilding Platform, the Geneva Water Hub, the University of Geneva and the United Nations Environment Programme.

 About this Session